make0x20/mkl/Readme.md

 #### Windows

 I have no idea honestly.
-Something along the lines of download `mkl_windows_amd64.exe` from the [Releases](https://github.com/make0x20/mkl/releases) page, rename it to `mkl.exe` and put it in your PATH.
+Something along the lines of downloading `mkl_windows_amd64.exe` from the [Releases](https://github.com/make0x20/mkl/releases) page, renaming it to `mkl.exe` and putting it in your PATH.

 ## Create a menu

-Create a menu.json inside `~/config/mookie-launcher` (or pass a sustom path using `-m /path/to/menu.json`).
+Create a menu.json inside `~/.config/mookielauncher` (or pass a custom path using `-m /path/to/menu.json`).
 Example menu:

 ```json
 {